 Colorado ski resorts report around 13 million visits annually, unfortunately, this sometimes means long lines and large crowds.
 To help avoid this, shoot to ski Mondays-Thursdays as most locals are working or are in school.
 You might be wondering why not Friday?
 Most kids in the area have Fridays off for ski practice.
 Man does that sound awesome or what?
 Alternatively, studying the route map just a little before your arrival will help a ton.
 Knowing your way around the mountain (and the crowds) will make your trip so much more enjoyable.

 Colorado has some of the best skiing in the world, and they certainly charge for it.
 Most resorts you visit charge upwards of $125 per person per day.
 As you can imagine, if you're looking for a budget-friendly adventure skiing is not the answer.
 You also need to consider the cost of renting gear when you go, most of the time that'll be around $40 per person per day.
 Try booking passes online beforehand, they often have deals and promotions running to cut the prices.
 You can also look into a season pass.
 At some resorts if you ski 4 or more days your season pass is already paid off!

 Having to Leave

-I won't lie to you... this is definitely a cop-out, but soon enough you'll exactly what I mean!
-With perfect snow, amazing food, and hundreds of shops to explore, its a miracle anyone ever leaves.
+I won't lie to you... this is definitely sounds like a cop-out, but I promise you it isn't.
+With perfect snow, amazing food, and hundreds of shops to explore, it's a miracle anyone ever leaves.
 If you're looking for a fun family adventure then look no further, skiing in Colorado is a blast and the resort has something for everyone!

-To read more adventure suggestions for your family check out:
+To read about more family-friendly adventures check out: